-All my life I felt I was religious, and therefore I was a Christian.
-It was not until I was in a church that clearly explained Bible salvation that I realized I had been deceived for all those years and my religion was vain.
+All my life I felt I was religious, and therefore, I was a Christian.
+It was not until I was in a church that clearly explained Bible salvation that I realized I had been deceived for all those years, and my religion was vain.
 My name is Shirley Hammond, and this is my story.

 I grew up in a religious home with my parents and two older brothers.
 We attended Sunday School and church at the local United Church of Christ for several years.
 By the time I was thirty, I began attending an Evangelical Congregational Church with my husband.
 I noticed a contrast between the preaching at the two churches; the messages at the EC church were interesting and more fulfilling than the messages I heard at the UCC church.